 WARRIOR 1 BENEFITS

 - Strengthens the feet, ankles, knees, quads and hips.

 - Stretches the ankles, calves, hamstrings, groin and shoulders.

 Start in Downward Dog.

-Although, ideally, your hips will point straight ahead, for some people, that’s not possible and it’s still a great hip opener.
+Although, ideally, your hips will point straight ahead, for most people, that’s not possible and it’s still a great hip opener.